GET THE BEST DRIVEWAY SEALER TO PROTECT YOUR INVESTMENT

 Benefits Of Hiring A Pro

-- Gets Done Faster – Any professional pavement sealer is going to zip through the work much faster than you can ever learn to do Advantages To Sealcoating Yourself
+- Work gets done faster – Professionals can zip through the work much faster than you can ever learn to do

-- Investment Cost Write-Off – Equipment is a capitol expense and has tax benefits (note: sealing is a bi-yearly task, so you’re better to buy than rent the machines)
+- Investment cost write-off – Equipment is a capital expense and has tax benefits.
+(Note: sealing is a bi-yearly task, so you’re better off buying than renting the machines)

-- Scheduling Ease – You have the control over when to maintain your parking lot when it suits your car park needs
+- Ease of scheduling – You have the control over when to maintain your parking lot when it suits your car park needs

-- Save Money – Doing it yourself is certainly cheaper
+- Save money – Doing it yourself is definitely cheaper

-Those are your basic pros for both sides, and yet it does not help to make the decision easier.
-We need to go into a bit more depth on the biggest issue of how you maintain your parking lot.
+Those are your basic pros for both sides, and yet they do not help to make the decision easier.
+We need to go a bit more in-depth on the biggest issue of how you maintain your parking lot.

 The #1 Issue: You need your car park for parking

-Applying pavement sealer requires keeping everything and everyone out of the lot for each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.
+Applying driveway sealant requires keeping everything and everyone out of the area.
+This applies to each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.

-That can put your parking spaces out of commission for days!
-Too often, the solution is to skimp on stages, or skip some steps altogether, and that's not the way to maintain your parking lot.
+Unfortunately, that can put your parking spaces out of commission for days!
+To save time, many property owners opt to skip on some steps altogether.
+But that's not the way to maintain your parking lot.

 The best way to do it?
-In stages, either by working one section at a time or by completing the steps in stages when the area is not in use (overnight, weekends, holidays).
+We recommend that you do it in stages.
+You can do this either by working one section at a time.
+You can also complete the steps in stages when the area is not in use (overnight, weekends, holidays, etc.).

-This is exactly where hiring a pro becomes a pro or a con.
+This is exactly where hiring a contractor becomes helpful or not.
 Can you find a sealcoating firm that is willing to work with you on timing?
-If the answer is to skip filling all of the cracks or that their schedule doesn’t permit splitting the time up, you have your answer.
+If their answer is to skip filling all of the cracks or that their schedule doesn’t permit splitting the time up, you have your answer.